zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 |0x0003 |Arm All Zones             |

-##### Arm/Disarm Code Field
+##### Arm/Disarm Code
 The Arm/DisarmCode SHALL be a code entered into the ACE client (e.g., security keypad) or system by the user upon arming/disarming.
 The server MAY validate the Arm/Disarm Code received from the IAS ACE client in Arm command payload before arming or disarming the system.
-If the client does not have the ca-pability to input an Arm/Disarm Code (e.g., keyfob),or the system does not require one, the client SHALL a transmit a string with a length of zero.
+If the client does not have the capability to input an Arm/Disarm Code (e.g., keyfob),or the system does not require one, the client SHALL a transmit a string with a length of zero.